KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 }
 ```

-Now let’s use the offsets we set.

-For the vertical line, we use the `offset X` to push them left and right.
+For the vertical line, use the `offset X` value to push the lines left and right.

 ```
 //!
 Vertical